 Surface Values: A surface object is a collection of triangles.
 The Surface Values variable type uses a single surface and allows you to define a scalar field on the surface.
 This is represented by associating a value for each vertex of the triangle.
 The variable type also allows you to specify multiple channels.

 Path in 3D: A polygon in 3D.
 One or more connected components.
+This is the natural extension of the 2D path to 3D.

 Region in 3D: This is just a region [xmin,xmax]x[ymin,ymax],[zmin,zmax] in space.
 The primary purpose of this variable is to focus in on a region of interest in other variables.
 For example you can use the same region to crop multiple variables and then draw the cropped variables in a drawing window.
 As you vary the region the graphic updates.
 Use the Specify module to specify the region and change by dragging the limits around with the mouse.